The foundation: Creating your retirement plan

 This means you can reduce your working hours or pay and have a combination of pay and pension until you fully retire.
 During this period, you can also build up more pension that will be paid when you fully retire.
 To see if partial retirement is right for you, read ourGuide to Partial Retirement or watch our video

-New episodes of the Civil Service Pensions podcast every Thursday
+Seasons 1, 2 and 3 of the Civil Service Pensions podcast available now

 The Civil Service Pensions Podcast will help you get to grips with your pension and make more informed choices about your financial future, whatever stage of life you're at.